 One randomized control trial that found stimulant medication combined with neurofeedback showed superior results at the end of treatment and six-month follow-up to stimulant medication combined with attention training.

-In two of the most compelling studies (Duric et al., 2012 and Gelade et al., 2016) neurofeedback was found to produce a significant improvement in the core symptoms of ADHD and was found to be equivalent or superior to the effects produced by methylphenidate, commonly known as Ritalin.
+In two of the most compelling studies (Duric et al., 2012 and Gelade et al., 2016) neurofeedback was found to produce a significant improvement in the core symptoms of ADHD and was found to be equivalent or superior to the effects produced by a commonly prescribed stimulant.

 Neurofeedback studies demonstrate that learning is associated with improvements on a wide variety of ADHD outcome measures of interest, and both are sustained at follow-up (e.g., Strehl et al., 2006; Leins et al., 2007; Gelade et al., 2017) even up to two years later (Gani, Birbaumer & Strehl, 2008).
 These findings show that one’s ability to self-modulate using neurofeedback is well beyond any outcomes seen using placebo.